vilesport/General-Xv6/Lab 1/Exercise 3.md

   - ![image](https://github.com/vilesport/General-Xv6/assets/89498002/0abd6bf4-11bb-47e7-a4ba-5e1aaa1fe393)
   - ![image](https://github.com/vilesport/General-Xv6/assets/89498002/2d3dacb7-110e-4bd0-b990-ff72c387171f)
   - I found that the first instruction `lgdtw 0x7c64` just loads the Global Descriptor Table (GDT) with the base address 0x7c64, which is the segment that define the memory segments.
-  - And then the next 3 instructions modify the `%cr0` register, which containt control flag and then set the Protection Enable flag to 1 (enable) by `or` with 1.
+  - And then the next 3 instructions modify `%cr0` register, which contain control flag and then set the Protection Enable flag to 1 (enable) by `or` with 1.
   - After 3 instructions above, the program are now switched to Protection mode (32-bit mode) and be able to execute 32-bit code segment at 0x7c32.